-In March 2019, Mary Cairncross Scenic Reserve hosted its first ever BioBlitz.
-Five majestic strangler figs (Ficus watkinsiana and Ficus obliqua), each upwards of 45 metres tall, were selected for the rare vertically-oriented study.
+In March 2019, Mary Cairncross scenic reserve hosted its first ever BioBlitz.
+5 majestic strangler figs (Ficus watkinsiana and Ficus obliqua), each upwards of 45 metres tall, were selected for the rare vertically-oriented study.

 Professional tree-climbers helped give scientists and artists vertical access to the living skyscrapers.
-The Survey Team consisted of 14 scientists, eight artists, nine First Nations representatives, six arborists, and 56 volunteers, and over 250 members of the public took part in the public programs.
+The survey team consisted of 14 scientists, 8 artists, 9 first nations representatives, 6 arborists, and 56 volunteers, and over 250 members of the public took part in the public programs.

 Findings from the event will progressively be unveiled in the rainforest discovery centre, however, an initial overview of findings showed the following:

 - 12 species of dung beetle were caught in the vertical traps and light trap (Entomological Society of Queensland)

 - 13 species of epiphytes were recorded across the five trees, including the orange blossom orchid (sarcochilus falcatus) on all survey sites (University of Tasmania)

 - 80-87 different botanical species under each canopy, with a range of 514– 1136 individual specimens growing within the dripline of the five specimen trees (Ann Moran)